TheSustainabilityConsortium/CommodityMap-Help/docs/getting_started/CreatingAnalysisYourCommodities.md

 ---
 layout: default
-title: Creating an Analysis of Your Commodities
+title: Creating an Analysis
+parent: Getting Started
-nav_order: 3
+nav_order: 2
 description: "Creating an Analysis of Your Commodities"
 ---